majidorc/parse-email/README.md

   - Use the Settings modal in the dashboard to update Telegram, Email, and LINE notification settings.
 All values are stored in the database.
   - Toggle notification channels and edit all fields directly in the UI.
 - **Dashboard Usage:**
-  - View summary cards for Total Bookings (by tour_date) and New Bookings (by book_date) for any period.
+  - View summary cards for Total Bookings, New Bookings, and Benefit (coming soon).
-  - See booking and passenger counts by channel.
+  - See booking and passenger counts by channel, with PieChart and filter-on-click.
   - Manage bookings, accounting, and programs from their respective tabs.
+  - Top Destinations section shows 15 by default, expandable for more.
 - **Security:**
   - Dashboard is protected by a login system.
 Only authorized users can access admin features.